Practical Ethics and Responsibility Competition

 If these and other questions about our responsibilities towards each other, our planet and our future make you think, then this competition is for you!

-At the Oxford Uehiro Centre for Practical Ethics we think a lot about responsibility and how we can all do more to tackle some of the biggest ethical problems facing us today.
-We invite school students in Year 11, 12 or 13 (S4-S6 in Scotland, Years 12-14 in Northern Ireland, or the international equivalent) to take part in our Practical Ethics and Responsibility Competition by making a video to tell us about an ethical problem and how you think responsibility is involved.
+At the Uehiro Oxford Institute we think a lot about responsibility and how we can all do more to tackle some of the biggest ethical problems facing us today.
+We invite school students in Year 11, 12 or 13 (S4-S6 in Scotland, Years 12-14 in Northern Ireland, or the international equivalent, typically ages 15-18) to take part in our Practical Ethics and Responsibility Competition by making a video to tell us about an ethical problem and how you think responsibility is involved.

-To take part next year, teams of between three and five people should send us a video of up to four minutes in length.
+The 2025 competition is now open!
+To take part, teams of between three and five people should send us a video of up to four minutes in length.
 Full details of the competition plus the terms and conditions will be made available here.

 How to take part